eresearchqut/VirReport/README.md

 The VirReport workflow will perform the following steps by default:
 - Retain reads of a given length (e.g. 21-22 or 24 nt long) from fastq file(s) provided in index.csv file (readprocessing)
-- De novo assembly using kmer 15 and coverage 3 (velvet)
+- De novo assembly using kmer 15 and coverage 3 (velvet) and kmer range 19-21 (SPAdes)
-- Collapse contigs into scaffolds (min length 20) (cap3)
+- Collapse contigs into scaffolds (min length 30) (cap3)
-- Run megablast homology search against NCBI NT database (blastn_nt_velvet)
+- Run megablast homology search against NCBI NT database (blastn_nt_cap3)
-- Summarise megablast results and restrict to virus and viroid matches (BlastTools_blastn_velvet)
+- Summarise megablast results and restrict to virus and viroid matches (BlastTools_blastn_cap3)
 - Derive coverage statistics, consensus sequence and VCF matching to top blast hits (filter_n_cov)

 A number of additional optional steps can be run:
 ```
-     --blastp: Predict ORF from de novo assembly (derived with Velvet) and run blastP againts NCBI NR (getorf, blastp, blastpdbcmd, BlastToolsp) --blastp

-     --contamination_detection: Run cross-sample contamination prediction (contamination_detection)

-     --blastlocaldb: Run blastn and megablast homology search on de novo assembly (derived with Velvet) against local  virus and viroid database (blast_nt_localdb_velvet, filter_blast_nt_localdb_velvet).
+     --blastlocaldb: Run megablast and blastn homology search on de novo assembly against local  virus and viroid database (blast_nt_localdb_cap3, filter_blast_nt_localdb_cap3).
 An example of local virus database can be downloaded at wget https://data.researchdatafinder.qut.edu.au/dataset/60eed574-a745-4a0f-ab7c-fb8b3c711695/resource/a17dfa13-a093-407a-a047-27f134f92ac9/download/pvirdbv1.fasta.gz

-     --blastn_method: The blastn homology search can be specified as blastn instead of megablast (--blastn_method blastn)

-     --spades: Run SPAdes 3.14 de novo assembler and perform blastn homology analysis on the derived de novo contigs (spades, cap3_spades, megablast_nt_spades , BlastToolsn_megablast_spades)
+     --blastp: Predict ORF from de novo assembly and run blastP againts NCBI NR (getorf, blastp, blastpdbcmd, BlastToolsp) --blastp

+     --contamination_detection: Run cross-sample contamination prediction on blastn top hit for NT homology search (contamination_detection)

+     --contamination_detection_localdb: Run cross-sample contamination prediction on blastn top hit for homology search against local virus databsase (contamination_detection)

 ```
 A number of additional options are included:
 ```
     --qualityfilter: performs a quality filtering on raw fastq files (currently specifically written for samples prepared using QIAGEN QIAseq miRNA library kit).
-The pipeline will also derive a qc report.
+The pipeline will also derive a qc report, a run_read_size_distribution.pdf, a read_RNA_source.pdf and a read_origin_pc_summary.txt.

-    --targets: A text file with the taxonomy of the viruses/virioids of interest can be provided and only these will be retained in the megablast summary results derived at the filter_n_cov step.
+    --targets: A text file with the taxonomy of the viruses/virioids of interest can be provided and only these will be retained in the megablast summary results derived at the filter_n_cov step for the blastn resulsts against NT.

-    --spadeskmer specifies the range of kmers to use when running spades

     --cap3_len specifies the minimal length of contigs to retain after CAP3 scaffolding